Is switching to cloth diapers worth it? I crunch the numbers and do the math comparing the cost of cloth diapers vs. disposable diapers.

 - Disposable diapers take about 450 years to break down in the environment, possibly much longer in a landfill.

-Check out how to build a cloth diaper stash on any budget to see what’s in my cloth kit.
+Check out Cloth Diapers 101: How to build a cloth diaper stash on any budget to see what’s in my kit.
 What’s in your cloth diaper stash, and how much did you spend?
-Do you think cloth diapers are worth it?
+Are cloth diapers worth it?